EloisaElias/Elo_portfolio/README.md

   	Tradeoffs:
   		- Advantages: Cross validation is not strictly necessary
-  		- Downside:
+  		- Downside:RF  is a predictive modelling tool, slow to create predictions once trained, More accurate ensembles require more trees.
-  		- Solution:
+  		- Solution:RF is a highly parallel algorithm , so if you have multiple cores, you can get a significant speedup.

   	Dataset: Churn.csv
   	Related Programs:

-  	The fun part: (In process)The confusion matrix and the receiver operating characteristic
+  	The fun part: The confusion matrix and the receiver operating characteristic

 ###21_Random_forest
   	Summary: (RF) is a non-parametric, non linear supervised learning method used for classification (Nominal/Discrete data) and regression (Continuous data).